Coffee Lingo for Beginners

 • Pour-Over: A pour-over coffee is a coffee made by pouring water over ground coffee in a device called a dripper.
 Pour-over coffee generally takes 3-4 minutes to brew, and is characterized by a complex body of flavor made possible by slow, decisive pouring of water over coffee grounds.

 • Drip coffee: A method of brewing coffee by pouring water over a bed of grinds and a filter.
 This is solely through gravity, and no other external pressure is applied as water runs through your grinds.
 There’s a few ways to make drip coffee.
-You can try a pour-over method, an automatic drip coffee machine, a slow drip cold brewer etc. Often times folks use drip coffee as a synonym for the pour-over process.
+You can try a pour-over method, an automatic drip coffee maker, a slow drip cold brewer etc. Often times folks use drip coffee as a synonym for the pour-over process.
 Drip coffee can mean pour-over but pour-over doesn’t necessarily mean drip coffee.
 Kind of like a square can be a rectangle but a rectangle can’t be a square – you feel me?

 • Latte: A latte is smooth, creamy coffee that is delicate in flavor.
 A latte is typically 11-12oz, comprised of 2 shots of espresso and milk steamed smooth and thin.